Georgetown main

 In Georgetown, there’s no better way to burn off Coconut Cardamom calories than shopping.
 Of all the things to do in Georgetown, shopping is my guiltiest pleasure.
 Georgetown has its fair share of chain stores like Patagonia, CB2, and Apple.
 But the real gems of this lustrous neighborhood lie in the spaces between them.

-Technically speaking, Book Hill is the area of Georgetown from O Street to Reservoir Road along Wisconsin Avenue.
+Technically speaking, Book Hill is the Georgetown area from O Street to Reservoir Road along Wisconsin Avenue.
 It’s a section of Georgetown becoming known for high-end home decor shops, French boulangeries, and art galleries.
 Whether I feel like gallery hopping, window shopping, or increasing my step count, there’s much to keep me busy in Book Hill.

 PC: Ally Banks Interiors